venamax/dataincubator/music/README.md

 ## Raw Features Predictions
 The simplest features that can be extracted from a music time series are the [zero crossing rate](https://en.wikipedia.org/wiki/Zero-crossing_rate) and the [root mean square energy](https://en.wikipedia.org/wiki/Root_mean_square).

-1) Build a transformer that calculates these two features starting from a raw file input.
+1) Build a function or a transformer that calculates these two features starting from a raw file input.
 In order to go from a music file of arbitrary length to a fixed set of features you will need to use a sliding window approach, which implies making the following choices:

-- what window size are you going to use?
+1) what window size are you going to use?
-- what's the overlap between windows?
+2) what's the overlap between windows?

 Besides, you will need to decide how you are going to summarize the values of such features for the whole song.
 Several strategies are possible:
 -  you could decide to describe their statistics over the whole song by using descriptors like mean, std and higher order moments